-The full name of the programme is The new THETA programme of applied research, experimental development and innovation in the power industry 2018 - 2025.
+The full name of the programme is the THETA Programme for applied research, experimental development and innovation 2018 - 2025.
 The programme focus reflects the updated State Energy Policy of the Czech Republic which was adopted by the Government of the Czech Republic in May 2015.
 The Policy sets forth the need for supporting research and development projects for the power industry in response to adopted strategy documents, the European Strategic Energy Technology Plan and in the context of the priority area Sustainable Power Industry.

-According to information from the RD&I IS, support has been provided (until March 2021) for 159 projects.
+According to information from the RD&I IS, support has been provided (until March 2022) for 159 projects.